Speedcubing-Canada/speedcubing-canada-web/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-Currently, there are no tests.

 ### `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-Currently, this step is handled automatically by an AWS build pipeline.
+Currently, this step is handled deploy script described bellow.

 ## Backend
 As mentioned above you can either use docker-compose or run the app locally.